-China gives conditional approval to Sinopharm vaccine
+China gives conditional approval to Sinopharm COVID vaccine

-BEIJING (AP) — China has given conditional approval to a coronavirus vaccine developed by state-owned Sinopharm.
+BEIJING (AP) — Chinese health regulators said Thursday that they have given conditional approval to a coronavirus vaccine developed by state-owned Sinopharm.

-The vaccine is the first one approved for general use in China.
+The inactivated, two-dose vaccine is the first one approved for general use in China.
+The go-ahead comes as the country carries out a campaign to vaccinate 50 million people before a major holiday for the Lunar New Year in February.

-Chen Shifei, the deputy commissioner of China’s National Medical Products Administration, said at a news conference Thursday that the decision had been made the previous night.
+Chen Shifei, the deputy commissioner of the National Medical Products Administration, said at a news conference that the decision had been made the previous night.

-The vaccine is an inactivated, two-dose vaccine from the Beijing Institute of Biological Products, a subsidiary of state-owned conglomerate Sinopharm.
+The vaccine was developed by the Beijing Institute of Biological Products, a subsidiary of state-owned conglomerate Sinopharm.
 The company announced Wednesday that preliminary data from last-stage trials had shown it to be 79.3% effective.

+Final proof of its effectiveness will depend on publication of more data.

 Sinopharm is one of at least five Chinese developers that are in a global race to create vaccines for the disease that has killed more than 1.8 million people.